Guinness Foreign Extra Stout: Nigeria

-FES is brewed and distributed by Guinness Nigeria, which is 58 per cent owned by Diageo, with the remaining shares held by local Nigerian interests.
+FES is brewed and distributed by Guinness Nigeria.
 As of 2012–13, Nigeria has been the largest market for Guinness by sales.

 FES was initially introduced into the Nigerian market through importation in the 1940s.
 Guinness in Nigeria is made with heavily roasted sorghum or maize that has been locally sourced.
 Some Nigerian versions also contain wheat.
 The switch from malted barley was made in 1986 when the Nigerian government briefly banned imports of the grain.
 The use of sorghum and maize continues as it is a cheaper alternative than barley, which has to be imported, and it is less vulnerable to local currency fluctuations.
 The Nigerian breweries use high gravity brewing techniques to ferment sorghum and pale malt to 1090 OG.

 Beer writer Roger Protz describes the Nigerian product as "strikingly different" from the Irish brewed version, and it has been described as being sweeter and heavier than regular FES.
 Diageo have also confirmed that the carbonation levels are "different" from the Irish-brewed product.

 Other markets

 The brewing of FES has taken place at Sierra Leone Brewery since October 1967.

-In Ghana, FES is brewed in Kumasi by Guinness Ghana Breweries, which is 50.5 per cent owned by Diageo.
+In Ghana, FES is brewed in Kumasi by Guinness Ghana Breweries, which is controlled by Castel Group.
 GFE is mixed with a locally brewed sorghum lager, but it differs from the Nigerian version in that it contains no wheat and has a higher proportion of roast barley.
 In Ghana, the product is believed to have medicinal properties, strengthening the blood and improving circulation.

 In 2003, a 5.5% ABV, lightly-nitrogenated variant of FES was introduced in Ghana called Guinness Extra Smooth.
 It was released in Nigeria in 2005, where it constitutes 5-10 per cent of Guinness sales in the country.

 Guinness holds 20 percent of the Cameroon beer market.